Skip to main content

 Wales

-Welsh cuisine emphasizes lamb (Welsh lamb has Protected Geographical Indication), leeks (national emblem), and coastal seafood.
+Welsh cooking centres on lamb (Welsh lamb holds Protected Geographical Indication), leeks (the national emblem), and seafood from the coast.
 Traditional dishes include cawl (lamb stew), Welsh rarebit (cheese on toast), and bara brith (fruit bread).
-Wales champions artisan cheese production.
+Artisan cheesemaking has grown into a point of pride.

 Cultural Significance: